Deaerator Tank, Types, Working Principle in Detail

 2. Inverse Solubility of Water

-There are two types of deaerator used in industries also known as Industrial steam deaerators.
+There are two types used in industries also known as Industrial steam deaerators.

 Tray types Deaerator